310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% bubble Chiaki past %}
 Uh, no, um—… I keep saying this, but I really don’t think it’s a good idea to bathe in water with your clothes still on.

 And you’re doing that in a fountain this time, so it looks even more suspicious and strange than before.
-You’ll be reported if you’re not careful, y’know?
+You’ll be reported if you aren’t careful, y’know?

 {% endbubble %}
 {% bubble Kanata pastcurious %}